learn-co-curriculum/fe-css-fundamentals/README.md

 └──index.html
 ```

 Here we have placed our web font files in our fonts folder.
 You most likely will have only one file on your computer, but it is a good idea to convert your font into serveral different web font formats.
-This can be done using an online tool such as: [Web Font Generator](https://www.web-font-generator.com/) This is a great tool, you might want to bookmark this for future use.
+This can be done using an online tool such as: [Web Font Generator](https://www.web-font-generator.com/) This is a great tool and you might want to bookmark this for future use.
 It allows you to upload your font from your computer and it will generate several web font formats such as: eot, svg, ttf, and woff.
-Different browsers prefer different formats hence why you might need 3 formats to isure it will work in all browsers.
-Then in our CSS file at the top of our page we can link to this font as follows
+Different browsers prefer different formats hence why you might need 3 formats to ensure it will work in all browsers.
+Then in our CSS file at the top of our page we can link to this font as follows:

 ```css
 @font-face {